Case citation

 In some report series, for example in England, Australia and some in Canada, volumes are not numbered independently of the year: thus the year and volume number (usually no greater than 4) are required to identify which book of the series has the case reported within its covers.
 In such citations, it is usual in these jurisdictions to apply square brackets "[year]" to the publication year (which may not be the year that the case was decided: for example, a case decided in December 2001 may have been reported in 2002).

 The Internet brought with it the opportunity for courts to publish their decisions on websites and most published court decisions now appear in that way.
 They can be found through many national and other websites, such as WorldLII and AfricanLII, that are operated by members of the Free Access to Law Movement.

-The resulting flood of non-paginated information has led to numbering of paragraphs and the adoption of a medium-neutral citation system.
-This usually contains the following information:
+The resulting flood of non-paginated information has led to numbering of paragraphs and the adoption of neutral citation systems to identify decisions independently of medium or publisher.
+These usually contain the following information: